-2. Seizures happen only when asleep - exception Your treating consultant must be satisfied that you have an established pattern of sleep seizures with no history of seizures while you are awake.
+2. Seizures happen only when asleep - exception

+Your treating consultant must be satisfied that you have an established pattern of sleep seizures with no history of seizures while you are awake.

-Group 1 drivers - driving a car, motor cycle or tractor You must stop driving until this pattern of exclusive sleep seizures has been established for the minimum period of 12 months.
+You must stop driving until this pattern of exclusive sleep seizures has been established for the minimum period of 12 months.

 After that, if you do not have any other medical condition(s) relevant to driving:

-a 1-3 year licence may be issued.
+a 1 year licence may be issued.

-3. Seizures that do not affect conscion to act at any time - exception
+3. Seizures that do not affect consciousness or ability to act at any time - exception

-Your treating consultant will review your seizure history and other clinical factors to determine that your seizures do not affect your consciousness and your ability to act and function normally at any time.
+Your treating consultant will review your seizure history and other clinical factors to determine that your seizures do not affect your consciousness and your ability to act and function normally at any time

-Group 1 drivers - driving a car, motor cycle or tractor You must stop driving until a seizure pattern has been established for 12 months.
+Group 1 drivers - driving a car, motor cycle or tractor

+You must stop driving until a seizure pattern has been established for 12 months.

-After this pattern has been established for 12 months,
+After this pattern has been established for 12 months, your treating consultant must be satisfied that:

-- your treating consultant must be satisfied that: your seizures do not impair consciousness or - driving ability at any time; - you have not had any other seizures types for at least one year; and - you follow medical advice, including taking any prescribed medication as directed.
+- your seizures do not impair consciousness or driving ability at any time; - you have not had any other seizures types for at least one year; and - you follow medical advice, including taking any prescribed medication as directed.

-After that, if you do not have any other medical
+After that, if you do not have any other medical condition(s) relevant to driving:

-- condition(s) relevant to driving: a 1-year licence may be issued subject to at least a - yearly review.
+a 1-year licence may be issued subject to at least a yearly review.